Want to buy bitcoin without getting ripped off?

 - How close is the asking price to the real BTC to GBP exchange rate?

-- Are there any fees (fixed or percentage-based)?
+- Are there any fees (for depositing, buying, or withdrawing)?

 - Are you purchasing in GBP or EUR?